notMarque/RomiOnSpeed/PCBs/ModuleBoard/Module Boards Notes.md

 I've locked this in place because I got it completely centered, but it can be moved up and down a bit if needed or rotated Two open pins (unless I forgot something)
 Pins can definitelly be moved about as needed, they just need to stay up to date with main board
+# XT30
+Would be kinda nice to have for testing, but I imagine we won't have space